 But it also raises important questions.
 PIP initially envisaged garnering a pool of capital of £2 billion.
 Assuming its first two vehicles hit their hard caps, PIP will still have to fill a gap of more than £1 billion.
 How will it do this?
 Weston says he has a plan: the platform, which will soon gain authorisation to manage its own fund from the Financial Conduct Authority (FCA), aims to raise the balance through a “multi-strategy infrastructure vehicle” – loosely defined as a “one-stop shop” for UK pensions to invest in infrastructure.

 It will aim to invest in core UK infrastructure assets, with a long-term buy and hold strategy; it will charge 50 basis points fees and involve no minimum commitments.
-Exactly what strategies this fund will comprise, though, is not clear.
+Exactly what strategies this fund will comprise, though, is not clear: the only certainty so far is that it won't target operational PPPs or rooftop solar assets, so as to avoid competing with PIP's earlier products.
 The vehicle may perhaps back third-party funds, leaving a question mark as to how many unexplored niches there are that will satisfy PIP's low-risk, low-cost criteria.
 Or it may invest directly, which presupposes a dedicated team of sufficient size – something PIP has ambitions to build, but doesn't have for now.

-Whichever route the fund ends up prioritising, reaching £2 billion in assets under management could take some time.
-That needn't be a problem: Weston rightly emphasises that the platform, a not-for-profit organisation, follows a more flexible schedule than commercial operations.
+Whichever route the strategy the fund ends up prioritising, reaching £2 billion in assets under management could take some time.
+Provided the PIP manages costs and expectations accordingly, that needn't be a problem: Weston rightly emphasises that the platform, a not-for-profit organisation, follows a more flexible schedule than commercial operations.
 But it also means that only a limited amount of capital will likely be channelled through its funds, at least until the platform matures.
 That in turn could restrict the number of participating pensions, especially those at the larger end of the AUM spectrum.
 Meanwhile it will have to devise feed-in mechanisms to accommodate funds at the smaller end.

 PIP is still a work in progress – and an innovative one at that.
 But in its current shape and size, it is too early to say whether it can successfully cater for the whole of the UK pension market.